 Yes.
 NYJO Academy bands do several concerts a year, in which all rehearsal attendees are welcome to play with the band.
 Music Directors arrange concert personnel based on their ability and availability.

 I have a physical disability.
 How accessible is the rehearsal venue?

-Morpeth School has full disabled access as well as a car park if you are not able to use public transport to travel in.
+Woolwich Works has full disabled access as well as a car park if you are not able to use public transport to travel in.
 Rehearsals for most sessions take place on the ground floor.
 There are lifts available for use for sessions which take place in the basement.
 If you have specific requirements please phone the NYJO office in advance on 020 7494 1733 – we may be able to help, and we have made provision for those with both physical disabilities and sight impairments in the past.

 Download our disability statement here